dvanderweele/Cutesy_MVC/cutesy_mvc/docs/model.md

 The `morphOne` part of the relationship is the polymorphic equivalent of `hasOne`.
 The `morphTo` relationship is defined on the tricky model that can belong to multiple types of other models.

 In the case of a model defining one or more `morphTo` relations, you must also define a class member variable called `owners`.
-It should contain a relevant list of keys from the model `_index.py` registry that found in the `able_type` column and whose values are the corresponding model classes.
+It should contain a relevant list of keys from the model `_index.py` registry that are found in the `able_type` column and whose values are the corresponding model classes.

 ```python
 from ..helpers.model import Model